 It might be helpful to develop prior knowledge of manifestos with your students.
 You can explore the definition of a manifesto or research examples.
 Students can also complete a WebQuest on a single manifesto to explore its significance.

 I find that many of my students are visual learners and like to explore this chapter with a map.
-I assign them a blank map with a key that includes the three superstates in 1984.
 Students can use this to gain a geographic understanding of the novel.

-This text is also a great assignment for AP Language and Composition students.
-Orwell is an exemplary writer, and examining his figurative style makes for a great lesson.
-To do this, you can assign students the task of exploring the literary devices in this chapter. make them look for literary devices.
+This text is also great for literary analysis.
+You can assign students the task of exploring the literary devices in this chapter.
 Some noteworthy examples include analogy, personification, metaphor, paradox, aphorism, and conceit.

 Teaching Symbolism in 1984

-1984 is rich with symbolism, and these symbols become more complex over the course of the novel.
-You can prompt students to search for these symbols and consider the way they evolve over the novel.
-I assign a symbol tracking activity and have students explore the symbols I’ve provided to them.
+Orwell’s 1984 is rich with symbolism, and these symbols become more complex over the course of the novel.
+You can prompt students to search for these symbols and consider the way they evolve.
+Do this by assigning symbol tracking activity and have students explore the symbols you’ve provided to them.

 You can divide students into groups and assign each group a symbol.
 Alternatively, you can have students track these symbols independently.
 Students can then select one of the symbols as the topic of a presentation or an essay.
 This is a great way to assess students’ understanding of the symbol and the relationship to the novel as a whole.